Exploiting Translational Symmetry for Quantum Computing with Squeezed Cat Qubits

 Recently, squeezed cat (SC) codes have emerged as practical bosonic QEC codes~\cite{Hillmann2023,Schlegel2022}.
 SC codes are squeezed variants of the biased cat codes, and the translational symmetry of the SC code states is more evident than that of the cat code states.
 Note that the SC codes not only inherit the biased-noise property of cat codes but also further suppress the logical error rate due to photon-loss error by optimizing the amplitude and squeezing level~\cite{Schlegel2022,Xu2023}.
 Furthermore, the photon-loss errors cause the state to leak from the SC code space, allowing for the partial detection and correction of logical errors.
 However, the dissipative QEC strategies proposed thus far either cannot suppress the logical error~\cite{Schlegel2022, Hillmann2023}, as we will show later, or require experimentally demanding nonlinear interaction among ancillary systems~\cite{Xu2023}.

-In this work, we unravel the unexplored utility of the translational symmetry and its underlying mathematical structure in SC codes for quantum computation by proposing protocols for hardware-efficient autonomous QEC, robust logical operations, and precise readout.
-We first show that SC states are exactly stabilized by an non-unitary operator associated with the incomplete translational symmetry due to finite squeezing.
-Building on this observation, we construct a corresponding dissipator and design an autonomous quantum error correction (QEC) protocol, i.e., QEC without syndrome measurements and feedback operations.
+In this letter, we unravel the unexplored utility of the translational symmetry and its underlying mathematical structure in SC codes for quantum computation by proposing protocols for hardware-efficient autonomous QEC, robust logical operations, and precise readout.
+We first show that SC states are exactly stabilized by a non-unitary operator associated with the incomplete translational symmetry due to finite squeezing.
+Building on this observation, we construct a corresponding dissipator and design an autonomous QEC protocol, i.e., QEC without syndrome measurements and feedback operations.
 Based on an analysis using a recently introduced subsystem decomposition with the squeezed displaced Fock states~\cite{Putterman2022, Chamberland2022, Xu2023}, we show that the proposed protocol possesses two key features: (i) although a single-directional symmetry does not uniquely define the SC code space, a sufficiently large squeezing level ensures effective dissipative stabilization into the code space; and (ii) the protocol corrects logical errors induced by photon loss.
-Our QEC protocol is hardware-efficient because it can be performed by the repeated alternation of a conditional displacement operator involving the ancilla qubit and the resonator with an ancilla-qubit reset.
-We then show that high-fidelity logical operations become available by interspersing QEC operations throughout logical operations.
-Finally, we introduce an efficient measurement method for the logical $Z$ operator constructed from the non-unitary stabilizer, which allows for precise readout of the non-orthogonal basis measurement.
+Our QEC protocol is hardware-efficient because it can be performed by the repeated alternation of a conditional displacement operation involving the ancilla qubit and the resonator with an ancilla-qubit reset.
+We then show that high-fidelity logical operations become available by interspersing QEC operations throughout lower-fidelity logical operations.
+Finally, we introduce an efficient and precise measurement method for the logical $Z$ operator constructed from the non-unitary stabilizer.